Tuesday, 31 January 2023

 Wright Valley in the Transantarctic Mountains - I remember the first time I saw this range - awesome!

-And for a slightly different view of this frozen continent, this most southern desert - Antarctica!
+And for a slightly different view of this frozen continent, the world’s most southern desert - Antarctica!
 It’s not all snow and ice.
 My learning curve did another steep ascent!
 Dry valleys exist in the Transantarctic Mountains.
 These valleys are some of the driest places on Earth and have not seen rain in two million years - does it rain in Antarctica?
 Unlikely but I think they are referring to precipitation.
 The valley floors are covered with loose gravel.
 One of those places is Wright Valley.
 At its western end lies Don Juan Pond one of the saltiest bodies of water on earth and unsurprisingly it almost never freezes.
 A few Kms east of this ‘pond’ is Lake Vanda, a frozen lake.
-The ice can be 3-4m thick and it is quite clear.
-Beneath that is liquid water fed by the Onyx river, the longest river in Antarctica.
+The ice can be 3-4m thick and it is ‘quite clear.
+Beneath that is liquid water fed by the Onyx River, the longest river in Antarctica.
 I want to go there and I believe you can hike in - mais hélas pas possible, pour moi.
-Learning about this opens up this massive continent as vast and staggeringly, surprising, excitingly diverse to me – almost unbelievable.
-Antarctica really got to me.
+Learning about this opens up this massive continent as vast and staggeringly, surprisingly, excitingly diverse to me – almost unbelievable.
+Antarctica really got to me - again.

 The ice sheet is on average 2Km thick but can be almost 5km thick in some places

 Lake Vostok is the largest of Antarctica's almost 400 known subglacial lakes.
-Bear with me as I sneak images from the internet and lectures but some of this is so incredible.
+Bear with me as I borrow images from the internet and lectures but some of this is so incredible.

 Staggering - it's worth zooming in and checking out this schematic!